Skip to content

 Babies overheat quickly in hot weather.
 And if their temperatures stay high, they risk dehydration or heat exhaustion.
 Compared to you, your nugget finds it hard to cool off.
 This is because babies do not sweat as much as adults, which is a way of cooling down the body.

 During temperatures of over 80 degrees most, pediatricians advise avoiding the sun and heat.
 Because your child's body temperature rises faster than yours, they can be affected quickly by the impact of heat on their body.
 They are also prone to heat rash as their sweat glands aren't fully developed.
+So unless the temp is in the low 70's avoid naps outdoors.

 Dehydration